A Model for Multi-Agent Heterogeneous Interaction Problems: Problem formulation

+\paragraph{Shape/State space} In biology, attackers of type $a$ and defenders of type $d$ interact in an abstract space (often also a metric space) called the shape-space~\cite{PERELSON1979645}.
+For the purposes of this paper, we think of the shape space $x$ as the real-valued space of the different types of agents; if attacker types $a, a'$ are similar to each other then $\abs{a - a'}$ is small.
+The mathematical formulation that follows will be general and can also be used for shape-spaces that are multi-dimensional or discretized.
+We will show several examples where the mathematical formulation can be directly mapped to classical problems (e.g., perimeter defense, coverage control, etc.) by thinking of the shape space as the Euclidean locations of the attacker and defender agents.

-Let $Q_a$ be the probability that denotes the next attack will be caused by an attacker of type $a$.
+\paragraph{Composition of the team} Let $Q_a$ be the probability that denotes the next attack will be caused by an attacker of type $a$.
 Let $P_d$ be the probability of a defender of type $d$ being present.
-We wish to compute the optimal distribution of the defenders $P_d^*$ that minimizes the harm caused by this infestation before full recognition of the entire repertoire of attackers.
-In biology, attackers $a$ and defenders $d$ interact in an abstract metric space called the shape-space~\cite{PERELSON1979645}.
-For the purposes of this paper, we should think of the shape space as the real-valued space of the different types of agents; if attacker types $a, a'$ are similar to each other then $\abs{a - a'}$ is small.

-\paragraph{Interaction between attackers and defenders} Let $f_{d,a}$ denote the probability that defender $d$ interacts with an attacker $a$ successfully; we will call this probability ``cross-reactivity'' and such a successful interaction ``recognition''.
-Let us assume that cross-reactivity is a Gaussian $f_{d,a} \propto \exp\rbr{-(d-a)^2/(2\s^2)}$ where $\s$ denotes the bandwidth.
-Defenders $d$ that have a low probability under this probability distribution have a small chance of recognizing an attacker $a$.
-The total probability of recognizing an attacker $a$ is $\Tilde{P}_a = \sum_d f_{d,a} P_d$.
-We will call this the ``coverage''.
-Naively, the defender team would allocate resources to simply maximize coverage.
+The composition of the attacker and defender teams under consideration is the number of distinct types that $Q_a$ and $P_d$ respectively put their probability mass on.
+In the mathematical model, we do not explicitly model the number of attacker and defender agents explicitly, effectively we imagine an infinite number of agents sampled according to their respective distributions $Q_a$ and $P_d$ interacting with each other.
+In the numerical experiments, we will indeed have a finite number of agents for both sides independent of the number of types.